flowground/amazonaws-com-autoscaling-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### BatchDeleteScheduledAction
-### Deletes one or more scheduled actions for the specified Auto Scaling group.
+> Deletes one or more scheduled actions for the specified Auto Scaling group.<br/>

 #### Input Parameters
 * `Action` - _required_